-Lump Sum Payments Option for Unused Leave
+Lump Sum Payments Option for Unused Annual Leave

-Upon termination of active employment through resignation, retirement, or otherwise, an employee may opt to be paid a lump sum amount of accrued and unused annual leave or to remain on the payroll until such accrual is exhausted.
+Upon termination of active employment through resignation, retirement, or otherwise, an employee may be paid a lump sum amount of accrued and unused annual leave.

 Leave Request/Timesheet Documentation

 Hourly employees must submit leave requests as-well-as reflecting on their time sheets that they have used sick or annual leave that day.